SJTF/SJT/SPEC.md

 #### Step 1: Validate Input

-* Input must be an array of uniformly structured JSON objects.
+* Input must be an uniformly structured JSON objects.

 #### Step 2: Build Header

-* Recursively walk through the first object to collect all keys.
+* Recursively walk through object to collect all keys.
 * If a value is a nested object or array of structured objects, recurse and build a nested header.

 #### Step 3: Encode Data